redkite-labs/RedKiteCms/Resources/docs/implement-a-json-block-type.md

         }
     }

 The default value will add only an item.
-To have your block returning the desidered output, the **getHtmlContentForDeploy** method has been redefined as follows:
+To have your block returning the desidered output, the **getHtml** method has been redefined as follows:

     AlphaLemon/Block/BusinessCarouselBundle/Core/Block/AlBlockManagerBusinessCarousel.php